hyalin1127/TF_regulatory_distance/README.md

 #### Output:

-CSV file: index as recay distances, columns as TF samples, and cells as pearson correlation between RP and gene-TF correlation.
+CSV file: index as recay distances, columns as TF samples, and cells as pearson correlation between RP and gene-TF expression correlation.